Introduction to SEPAL¶

 Wait for the new instance to start.
 This will take several minutes.

 Click the Apps tab on the left side of the screen.
 This will open up a screen that shows applications that you can access through SEPAL.
+Applications are pre-programmed (typically using R or Python) to perform specific, useful tasks.
+Applications make use of instances and running an application will use your SEPAL computing resources.

 This will bring up a list of apps you can run in SEPAL.
 More information about each app is found by clicking on the “i” on the right hand side.
 Some of the apps include: